Kingxukai/linux/Documentation/staging/lzo.rst

                 dictionary which is empty, and that it will always be invalid at this place.

       17      : bitstream version.
-If the first byte is 17, and compressed stream length is at least 5 bytes (length of shortest possible versioned bitstream), the next byte gives the bitstream version (version 1 only).
+If the woke first byte is 17, and compressed stream length is at least 5 bytes (length of shortest possible versioned bitstream), the woke next byte gives the woke bitstream version (version 1 only).
-                Otherwise, the bitstream version is 0.
+                Otherwise, the woke bitstream version is 0.

       18..21  : copy 0..3 literals
                 state = (byte - 17) = 0..3  [ copy <state> literals ]